-This summer, Invent@SU returns to transform undergraduate students into inventors as they design, prototype and pitch original devices.
-The immersive invention accelerators will be held at the Fisher Center in New York City (May 13-June 21, 2019) and on campus (July 1-August 9, 2019).
+Invent@SU returns each summer to transform undergraduate students into inventors as they design, prototype and pitch original devices.
+The immersive invention accelerators are held at the Fisher Center in New York City and on campus.
 The program is open to all SU undergraduate students.

 Invent@SU follows a proven method of developing students’ abilities to innovate and communicate.
 Students learn about design, ideation and intellectual property, then conceive an original invention, prototype the invention and refine it in response to weekly feedback from diverse audiences of guest evaluators.

 In addition to a chance to win cash prizes of $5,000 for best invention and $3,000 for second best invention, students will receive: